 If it’s urgent, we recommend sending your cheque by Royal Mail’s ‘Special Delivery Guaranteed by 9am’ service, which is still guaranteed.
 Once we’ve got your cheque, it takes 4 working days to put the money in your account.

-If anything changes, we'll let you know on our blog.
+If anything changes, we'll let you know here and on our blog.

 Claiming back money on flights or events you can’t attend